A massive Uber hack took place in October 2016, compromising the data of 57 million accounts. Why are we just hearing about it now?

 Last Tuesday, ride-hailing firm Uber revealed that they had concealed a major security breach for more than a year, Bloomberg reports.
 In October 2016, a cyber attack compromised the names, email addresses, and phone numbers of 50 million Uber riders and 7 million drivers—including 600,000 US driver’s license numbers.

-The massive Uber hack
+The massive Uber data breach 2017!

 Instead of reporting the hack to regulators, riders, and drivers, Uber paid the hackers $100,000 to delete the data.
 Uber CEO Dara Khosrowshahi (who took over the leadership in September) wrote in an email: